brenns10/slacksoc/README.md

     go get github.com/brenns10/slacksoc/slacksoc

 Create a YAML configuration file - see [sample.yaml](sample.yaml) for an example.
-Also, get a bot API token from your Slack.
-Then, you can run as
+Be sure that, at a minimum, the config contains your Slack API token, and an entry with appropriate configuration for each plugin you want to use.
-follows:
+Finally, run the bot like this:

-    slacksoc config.yaml API_KEY
+    slacksoc config.yaml

 ### Using External Plugins